 The exciting thing about MicroLED is that it is also an emissive display, but unlike OLED, it doesn’t rely on organic compounds to make light.
 In theory, MicroLED displays should offer perfect blacks, excellent color, and near-perfect off-angle viewing, just like OLED, but they should also be even brighter, very slim, immune to burn-in, and, in the long run, less expensive to make than OLED.

-Though MicroLED sounds great in theory, it remains to be seen if it will compete with OLED in practice.
+Though MicroLED sounds great in theory, it remains to be seen if it will be able to compete with OLED in practice.
 To be sure, our first impressions on picture quality are mostly positive.
 As you’ll see in our video above, the picture quality was extremely impressive, with the deep blacks, ultra-vibrant color, and excellent off-angle viewing playing out exactly as we were led to expect.
-Look a little closer, though, and you can see that Samsung’s MicroLED prototype needs some work before it is ready for prime time.
+Look a little closer, though, and you can see that Samsung’s MicroLED prototype needs some work before it’s ready for prime time.
 When the picture dims, individual panels are clearly visible — not something folks will be so willing to accept.

 Rich Shibley/Digital Trends